 The formula of the Index is based on the assumption that cash dividends are available on the exdividend day and are re-invested back into the Index portfolio at the start of the day.

-The after-tax net dividends are used for the calculation of the Index.
+The declared gross dividends are used as the dividend payment for the calculation of the Index.

 Disclaimer of the Index Sponsor